edzelle/FootballWeatherDataConsolidator/ReadMe.md

 **Conclusion**

-From these results, it appears that adverse weather does seem give an advantage to the home team when games are played outdoors and the away team needs to travel far along the north/south axis.
+From these results, it appears that adverse weather gives an advantage to the home team when games are played outdoors, and the away team needs to travel far along the north/south axis.
-Three of the four inquiries shows the home team has a higher winning percentage than the baseline home win percentage.
+Three of the four inquiries show the home team has a higher winning percentage than the baseline home win percentage.
-More historic data should be used to corraborate these results as the datasets in this analysis have a small sample size.
+More historic data should be used to corraborate these results as the datasets in this analysis do not present a large enough sample for a statistically significant result.